-Go around the table and have each person in the family say what their favorite things were about the year that’s coming to a close, savoring together the best moments of 2017.
+Go around the table and have each person in the family say what their favorite things were about the year that’s coming to a close, savoring together the best moments.

 2. Leave the past behind.

 If you’re like most people, you’re carrying some baggage you don’t need, whether it’s clutter, self-judgment, resentment, or exhaustion.
 Ask everyone in your family if there’s anything they want to leave behind as the year turns.
 (If your child says "my brother" or "homework" you can respond by empathizing -- "You are really having a hard time with your brother lately, aren't you?" -- and promising to help them make what seems like a burden into a better part of their life.)
 Ask each family member to privately write down one thing they want to leave behind.
-On New Years Eve, light a fire in the fireplace, yard or barbecue (or use a candle in a fire-safe pan).
-Burn your baggage.
+On New Years Eve, light a fire in the fireplace, yard or barbecue, or use a candle in a fire-safe pan.
+Safely burn your baggage.